wbbradley/ace/README.md

 Zion 1.0 was an exploration of ad-hoc polymorphism with a very complex type system.
 Zion 2.0 will use a simpler but more powerful type system (System F with extensions for Type Classes, pattern matching, etc...).
-It will keep its strict semantics and its C-style syntax.
+It will use strict semantics and C-style syntax.

 More to come...